Fire: Flame

-A flame is a mixture of reacting gases and solids emitting visible, infrared, and sometimes ultraviolet light, the frequency spectrum of which depends on the chemical composition of the burning material and intermediate reaction products.
-In many cases, such as the burning of organic matter, for example wood, or the incomplete combustion of gas, incandescent solid particles called soot produce the familiar red-orange glow of "fire".
+A diffusion flame is a mixture of reacting gases and solids emitting visible, infrared, and sometimes ultraviolet light, the frequency spectrum of which depends on the chemical composition of the burning material and intermediate reaction products.
+During the burning of hydrocarbons, for example wood, or the incomplete combustion of gas, incandescent solid particles called soot produce the familiar red-orange glow of "fire".
 This light has a continuous spectrum.
 Complete combustion of gas has a dim blue color due to the emission of single-wavelength radiation from various electron transitions in the excited molecules formed in the flame.

 Usually oxygen is involved, but hydrogen burning in chlorine also produces a flame, producing hydrogen chloride (HCl).
-Other possible combinations producing flames, amongst many, are fluorine and hydrogen, and hydrazine and nitrogen tetroxide.
+Other possible combinations producing flames, amongst many, are fluorine with hydrogen, and hydrazine with dinitrogen tetroxide.
 Hydrogen and hydrazine/UDMH flames are similarly pale blue, while burning boron and its compounds, evaluated in mid-20th century as a high energy fuel for jet and rocket engines, emits intense green flame, leading to its informal nickname of "Green Dragon".

 The glow of a flame is complex.
 Black-body radiation is emitted from soot, gas, and fuel particles, though the soot particles are too small to behave like perfect blackbodies.
 There is also photon emission by de-excited atoms and molecules in the gases.
 Much of the radiation is emitted in the visible and infrared bands.
 The color depends on temperature for the black-body radiation, and on chemical makeup for the emission spectra.
-The dominant color in a flame changes with temperature.
-The photo of the forest fire in Canada is an excellent example of this variation.
-Near the ground, where most burning is occurring, the fire is white, the hottest color possible for organic material in general, or yellow.
-Above the yellow region, the color changes to orange, which is cooler, then red, which is cooler still.
-Above the red region, combustion no longer occurs, and the uncombusted carbon particles are visible as black smoke.